Stochastic Gradient Methods with Preconditioned Updates: The role of in the preconditioner

 Intuitively, with a good understanding of $\beta$, it should be possible to get better practical performance of the method.
 For example, our convergence analysis depends upon the factor $\Gamma/\alpha$ (recall Remark~\ref{Remark_Gammaalpha}), and a good choice of $\beta$ can shrink this factor.
 However, here we present the worst case, and show that for the function described above, unfortunately, improvement is not possible.
 Choose $\alpha > \mu$, so that for $\hat D_t$ we have two possible matrices with probability $\frac{1}{2}$:

-The matrices above are scaled identity matrices, so that applying the preconditioner is equivalent to simply dividing the gradient by a constant.
-This scaling can dramatically change size of gradient especially in the early iterations, or when $\beta = 0$.
+The matrices above are scaled identity matrices, it means that applying the preconditioner is equivalent to simply dividing the gradient in the well-known GD by a constant.
+Note that the original problem \eqref{eq:quard} is $L$-smooth, then the choice of the stepsize of the method proportional to $\eta = 1/L$ seems classical and justified.
+But the scaling can dramatically change size of gradient especially when $\beta = 0$.
 In particular, when we work with the second matrix we change gradient by $1/\alpha$.
-Then it is really worth taking a step $\eta \sim \frac{\alpha}{L}$: $\alpha$ -- impact of scaling, $L$ -- original stepsize for GD type methods.
-Additionally, if we randomly work with the first matrix with $L$, this additional $L$ goes to the convergence of the method as $\Gamma$.
+Then if we take the previous step $\eta = 1/ L$, we can significantly escape from the solution for rather small $\alpha < 1/2$, since in this case the effective stepsize is no longer $1/L$, but $1/(\alpha L) > 2/L$.
+Then it is really worth taking a step $\eta \sim \frac{\alpha}{L}$.
+Importantly, using $\beta \approx 1$ can fix the raised issue, but we did not impose additional conditions on $\beta$ in the analysis of Algorithms \ref{Scaled_PAGE} and \ref{Scaled_LSVRG}.
+Therefore, in the case of arbitrary $\beta$ (in particular, $\beta = 0$), our analysis of Algorithms \ref{Scaled_PAGE} and \ref{Scaled_LSVRG} looks like unimprovable.
+But an interesting direction for future research is more careful theoretical tuning of $\beta$.